ramyaanandtharang/Food-Quality-Assessment-Women-in-AI-Hackathon/README.md

 Can the past inspection or any data that they have collected predict which facility will pass or fail.

 In this hackathon, MachineHack provides you with a subset of this dataset with information on food quality checks conducted on thousands of facilities that serve food across multiple cities.
-Your objective as a Data Scientist is to predict whether a facility will pass or fail the inspection based on a number of factors.
+Our objective as a Data Scientist is to predict whether a facility will pass or fail the inspection based on a number of factors.

 Objective: